-Jointly developed by Mitsubishi Electric and NTT of Japan.
-First published on 2000.
-It uses a 256-bit key and 128-bit block and operates in XTS mode.
+Jointly developed by Mitsubishi Electric and NTT of Japan, Camellia is a 128-bit block cipher that was first published on 2000.
 It has been approved for use by the ISO/IEC, the European Union's NESSIE project and the Japanese CRYPTREC project.